dsikar/distance-metrics/README.md

 # distance-metrics
-Helper functions to measure distance between images
+Helper functions to measure the distance between two images given a metric.